Trauma Therapy in Riverside, CA

-Our clients must feel physically and emotionally safe in treatment, so they do not have to worry about experiencing harm or mistreatment.
+Our clients must feel physically and emotionally safe in treatment so they do not have to worry about experiencing harm or mistreatment.
 At Everlast, you can be sure your comfort and safety come before anything else.
 Our staff will always be there to guide our clients and ensure they understand the individual treatment plan.

-After experiencing trauma, many of our clients earn not to trust others as a defense mechanism.
+After experiencing trauma, many of our clients earn not trust others as a defense mechanism.
 Learning to trust the staff at Everlast is the first step in learning how to build trust.
-Choosing to enter our residential program is a significant first step of trusting our team of exceptional staff to help you along the early recovery process.
+Choosing to enter our residential program is a significant first step in trusting our team of exceptional staff to help you along the early recovery process.
 Our staff will always be there to guide our clients and ensure they understand the individual treatment plan.

-Peer support is a crucial aspect of recovery you cannot do everything alone!
+Peer support is a crucial aspect of recovery.
+You cannot do everything alone!
 At Everlast, group therapy provides structured peer support where our clients can begin the process of having others who support them in their recovery journey.
 Mealtimes and leisure time with other clients and staff also offer time for peer-to-peer support.